ducthanh98/ducthanh98-hugo/web/content/posts/aws-sap.md

             + Pricing benefits from aggregated usage
         + Invited accounts must approve enabling all features
         + Ability to apply an SCP
         + Reserved Instances: All accounts can receive the benefits that are purchased by any another account.
-The payer can turn off reserved instance discount and savings plans discount sharing fr any accounts, including the payer
+The payer can turn off reserved instance discount and savings plans discount sharing for any accounts, including the payer
     - Service Control Policies:
         + SCP is applied to users and roles, service-linked role is not affected
         + Doesn't allow anything by default